precice/micro-manager/docs/snapshot_configuration.md

 Parameter | Description
 --- | ---
 `post_processing_file_name`| Path to the post-processing Python script from the current working directory.
-Providing a post-processing script is optional
+Providing a post-processing script is optional.
+The script must contain a class `PostProcessing` with a method `postprocessing(sim_output)` that takes the simulation output as an argument.
+The method can be used to post-process the simulation output before writing it to the database.

 ## Diagnostics